Knowledgebase

 Firms found to be in violation of the CCPA face fines of up to $7,500 (in the case of intentional violations) per individual breach.

-Under the California Privacy Act, firms take on a number of responsibilities to protect the personal data that they collect.
+Under the California Consumer Privacy Act, firms take on a number of responsibilities to protect the personal data that they collect.
 In more detail, firms must:

-The California Privacy Act’s focus on protecting personal data conflicts with many of the AML measures that banks and financial services firms use to prevent money laundering and the financing of terrorism.
+The California Consumer Privacy Act’s focus on protecting personal data conflicts with many of the AML measures that banks and financial services firms use to prevent money laundering and the financing of terrorism.
 By complying with the CCPA, firms could potentially allow money launderers to avoid submitting the sensitive personal information required by a range of important AML/CFT controls.

 Fintechs in particular may have significant new data privacy conflicts under the CCPA because their services often necessitate the acquisition of personal data via IP addresses, browsing and search histories, or geolocations.